nobleschools/lottery-presentation/README.rst

   $ python generate_presentation.py <lottery results csv file> <desired output file name>

 Assumes the csv is ordered by enrollment status (value of the 'lottery_number' field): accepted students first, followed by waitlist students.
-Column headers expected in the csv:
+Column headers expected in the csv are:

 - id
-- lottery_number (value will 'Offered' if student has been offered enrollment, otherwise 'WL# XXXX' if student on waitlist)
+- lottery_number (value is 'Offered' if student has been offered enrollment, otherwise 'WL# XXXX' if student on waitlist)
 - first_name
 - last_name
 - Elementary